July 23, 2018

-That way, you’ll stay updated on the storms and will immediately know if you live in a zone that needs to evacuate.
+That way, you’ll stay updated on the storms and will immediately know if you live in a zone that needs to evacuated.

 2 months before: Create an emergency evacuation plan

-If you live in an evacuation zone, it’s important that your family has a plan of action if you need to evacuate.
+If you live in an evacuation zone, it’s important that your family has a plan of action if you need to be evacuated.